dfrid99/nbaAnalysis/README.md

 Posessions with offensive rebounds

 Should also find some correlation with fouls to account for a team that is either getting or not getting fouls called.
+Can possibly be based on drives.

+##Same play every time down

+What would happen if a team ran their best play every time down.

+How does effectiveness of a play change with the amount of times it is used in one game.